lscs32/Security-Labs/README.md

-# networksecuritylabs
+# securitylabs
-Network Security Labs
+Security Labs
-This repository will house different Network Security labs I did while in Network Security, IT 430 These labs were conducted in a home lab consisting of my laptop, Virtual Box, and four VMs, including Kali Linux, Windows XP, Windows Server 2016, and Windows 7
+This repository will house different Security labs I do as take on building up my cyber security skills These labs will be conducted in a home lab consisting of my laptop, and VMs, including Kali Linux, Windows, and various other tools in the security field
 Documentation of observations noted will mostly be included along with screenshots, and databases where applicable